humanpose1/python_shot/README.md

 ```
 ## How to use SHOT descriptor

 The SHOT function takes numpy array as argument.
-The arguments
 ```python
 import handcrafted_descriptor as hd descr = hd.compute_shot(point_cloud, normals, keypoints, keypoints_normal)